 Once the patient has met all the above-listed criteria, further preparations are made.

 After it has been established that the patient is ready for the treatment, he/she is to wait until the right kidney match is found.
 It might take days or even months depending upon availability.
 Kidney Patients may consult with Dr.B.Vijay Kiran.
 He is the best Kidney doctor in Hyderabad.
-Book Appointment click here
+Book an Appointment click here